 That extraordinary history is one reason 24th-generation brewery head Masaru Terada decided to make sake the way they did in centuries past.

 All Terada Honke sakes are made from organic rice.
 Terada-san grows 5% of it himself.
 Instead of spraying pesticides, he lets ducks roam his paddies eating the bugs.
 He buys the rest of his rice from local organic farmers.

-With seven other people, he makes seriously old-school sakes, employing the ancient kimoto or bodaimoto starter methods,and only the yeasts living naturally in the brewery air.
+With seven other people, he makes big-bodied, unapologetically old-school sakes, employing the ancient kimoto or bodaimoto starter methods, and only the yeasts living naturally in the brewery air.

-Masaru married into the Terada brewing family and took his wife’s name.
+Masaru-san married into the Terada brewing family and took his wife’s surname.
 He says it was only when he joined the brewery that he really understood the difference between mass-produced and craft sake.
 It’s fair to say he’s now pushing that distinction further than most brewers.